Sammysupport/spot-on/README.md

 # Spot-On Encryption Suite

+Website forked and summarized with more screenshots from: https://github.com/textbrowser/spot-on

 Spot-On is an open-source Encrpytion Suite for secure Chat & E-Mail, File Transfer and also Websearch in a F2F distributed URL-Database.

 Means: Spot-On is a Messaging and File-Transfer Application.
 With RSS you can import, read, search and distribute your feeds f2f to your friends over encrypted connections.